-For years, Lions Clubs around the world have organized various projects to focus attention on prevention of blindness, awareness of the importance of eye health and the need for quality eye care services for all.
+For years, Lions Clubs around the world have organized various projects to focus attention on the prevention of blindness, awareness of the importance of eye health and the need for quality eye care services for all and this is why we have partnered with them to extend our reach of diabetic retinopathy awareness.
 Many Lions Clubs have set up collection points within their communities for redundant spectacles and other resources for the sight-impaired although this year COVID-19 has made this work more challenging.

 Other activities include taking part in awareness-raising walks, distributing and displaying posters, bookmarks, booklets and other forms of information that raise awareness of preventable blindness – some even plant trees to commemorate the day.

 World Sight Day is a great opportunity to highlight the importance of eye health and ways to prevent vision loss.
 When was the last time you had an eye exam?
 What about your family, friends and colleagues?